Roll ball

-Roll ball is a game played between two teams and is a unique combination of roller skates, basketball, handball, and throwball.
+Roll ball is a game played between two teams and is a unique combination of inline skates, basketball, handball, and throwball.
 It is played on "roller shoes" with each team consisting of twelve players, six on the field and six in reserve.
 The main objective of the game is to score maximum goals within a stipulated time.
 The main feature of roll ball is that the ball is held in one or both hands, when passing to the other players, with the ball repeatedly bounced on the ground.

 History

 The game was invented by Raju Dabhade of Pune, India, while he was the sports teacher at MES Bal Shikshan Mandir, an English medium school.
 Dabhade is also secretary of the International Roll Ball Federation (IRBF).

 Rules and equipment

 The roll-ball can be used by more than one player in the game.
 It is not an individual equipment.